+You will also be required to study one other text which can be linked to other texts you have studied.
 In addition to the texts you read in class, you should also be able to draw on your own independent reading to make links between texts.
-Indeed, at A2, you will have the opportunity to design and write independent coursework essays focussing on literary texts of your choice.
-You will also explore either the gothic or pastoral genre in more depth, while learning more about literary theory and criticism, to enhance your writing and interpretation skills and to develop your own critical perspective.
+Indeed, at A2, you will have the opportunity to design and write independent coursework essays focusing on literary texts of your choice in conjunction with a critical anthology.
+You will also explore crime writing in more depth, while learning more about literary theory and criticism, to enhance your writing and interpretation skills and to develop your own critical perspective.
 If you enjoy reading and discussing literature, then this is the AS/A Level for you!

-Students must have achieved grade B or above either in both GCSE English Language and GCSE English Literature (preferred) or in GCSE English.
+Grade B or above either in GCSE English Language and GCSE English Literature or in GCSE English.

-A GCSE grade C or above in History, a Modern Foreign Language or a Classical Language would be useful, but is not essential.
+Grade C or above in a Modern Foreign Language or a Classical Language would be useful, but is not essential.